- The Mission

 Any student-athlete that is cited in or out of season will be suspended for a minimum of 10% of the current season (or next season, if the offense occurs in the offseason).
 The length of that suspension will be determined by the head coach and approved by the Director of Athletics.

 Heidelberg University understands that it is a privilege for a student to represent Heidelberg University on or off the field and the responsibility of such representation is a matter of both character and integrity.
 Heidelberg University, along with the National Collegiate Athletic Association (NCAA), seeks to uphold this responsibility by providing programs to insure a fair, safe, healthy and honorable field of play.
 The Drug Testing and Education Program has been established to:

 1. Promote the health, safety and welfare of all student-athletes and staff.

-2. Inform all student-athletes and staff at the athletics introductory meeting about NCAA and Heidelberg University policies, insuring compliance with NCAA standards concerning drugs to include alcohol.
+2. Inform all student-athletes and staff at the athletics introductory meeting about NCAA and Heidelberg University policies, insuring compliance with NCAA standards.

 3. Maintain an environment that encourages student-athletes to avoid the use and/or abuse of banned substances and alcohol.